AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \subsection{Video classification performance}

-We now turn to the evaluation of our pooling operators on spatio-temporal data by focusing on the task of action recognition in videos.
+We evaluate our pooling operators on spatio-temporal data by focusing on the task of action recognition in videos.
 The accurate classification and representation of space-time features stands as a major challenge in the field of video understanding \cite{stergiou2019analyzing}.

 The majority of space-time networks are based on the extension of 2D convolutions to 3D to include the temporal dimension.
 Stacks of frames are used as inputs.
-Similarly, in our tested, the only modification in our method is the inclusion of the temporal dimension over in kernel region \textbf{R}.
+Similarly, the only modification in our method is the inclusion of the temporal dimension in kernel region \textbf{R}.

-For our tests, we first train models from scratch on HACS \cite{zhao2019hacs} using author implementations.
+For our tests, we first train models from scratch on HACS \cite{zhao2019hacs} using the author implementations.
 These models are then used to initialize the weights for the Kinetics-700 and UCF-101 tests.
-SlowFast \cite{feichtenhofer2019slowfast} and ir-CSN-101 \cite{tran2019video} are the only two models that use different initialization weights, with ir-CSN-101 pre-trained on IG65M and SlowFast on ImageNet.
+SlowFast (SF) \cite{feichtenhofer2019slowfast} and ir-CSN-101 \cite{tran2019video} are the only two models that use different initialization weights, with ir-CSN-101 pre-trained on IG65M and SF on ImageNet.

 We report in Table~\ref{tab:video_accuracies} the performance of three spatio-temporal CNNs with pooling layers replaced by adaPool.
 We observe state-of-the-art performance using MTNet$_{L}$ with adaPool on HACS and Kinetics-700, with 87.83\% and 64.67\% top-1 accuracies, respectively.
 This corresponds to an increase of 1.21\% and 1.36\% over the same networks with the original pooling layers.
 This also comes with negligible additional GFLOPs (+0.2).
-On UCF-101, we show that both MTNet$_{L}$ and SRTG r3d-101 with adaPool outperform the original and the other top-performing models.
+On UCF-101, we show that both MTNet$_{L}$ and SRTG r3d-101 with adaPool outperform the original and other top-performing models.
 Increases in top-1 performance are also observed for SRTG r3d-101 with +2.71\% on HACS and +1.47\% on Kinetics-700.

-These results demonstrate, once again, that the simple replacement of a pooling operator by adaPool consistently results in a modest performance gain.
+These results further demonstrate that the simple replacement of a pooling operator by adaPool consistently results in a modest but important performance gain.
 Even for the almost saturated performance on UCF-101, using adaPool results in a performance increase of 1.22\% on MTNet$_{L}$.